Autism Scripting: From Coping Strategy to Communication Superpower

 And so, in some instances, what society might call a ‘quirky, bookworm,’ or a tendency to be ‘overly sensitive’ may actually be a presentation of high-functioning autism in women.

+While the stereotypical male presentation of autism is quite distinct, autistic women are often known to be natural social camouflagers, hiding their neurodivergent symptoms beneath carefully constructed personas.
 This survival strategy is developed due to the intense social pressure to conform to neurotypical standards.
 As a result, high functioning autistic women learn to perform masking behaviours, such as rehearsed conversations and suppressed stimming.

-From a neurological perspective, their brains interpret social cues through analytical observation instead of intuition, resulting in cognitive labor that is taxing and mistaken for shyness or nervousness.
+From a neurological perspective, their brains interpret social cues through analytical observation instead of intuition, resulting in cognitive labour that is taxing and mistaken for shyness or nervousness.
+Culturally, we mistake these coping mechanisms, the meticulous planning, the people-pleasing, for personality traits rather than survival strategies.

 All of this contributes to the misdiagnosis journey that many women experience.